-- All Just a Dream/Or Was It: Played with that the film may or may not be just a dream: it starts with Spike falling asleep and ends with him waking up.
+- All Just a Dream: Or Was It in that the film may or may not be just a dream: it starts with Spike falling asleep and ends with him waking up.

 - Anachronism Stew: Several scenes look like they could be set on present day Earth rather than a Mars colony in the future.

 - The Atoner: Vincent ultimately let Elektra kill him when he regains his memories to both atone for his actions and apologize to his former lover.

 - Autobots, Rock Out!: "Pushing the Sky," which plays in the final battle with Vincent.

 - Battle in the Rain: Spike and Vincent's final battle qualifies.

 - Bazaar of the Bizarre: Moroccan Street is one of these.

 - Beard of Sorrow: Vincent Volaju was once a clean-shaven short-haired man, judging by the picture taken of him when he was still in the military.
 His Sanity Slippage caused him to grow a beard and apparently stop cutting, or even combing, his hair.

 - Bland-Name Product: Both played straight (a WcDonald's sign over a subway entrance) and averted (a canopy over a shop entrance clearly has "Coca-Cola" on it).

 - Bookends: The first and the final action scene both end with the criminals threatening to kill innocents, and Spike telling them to go ahead and do it because he knows he can stop them before anyone else gets hurt.